-- Whilst allegations may be false, malicious or misplaced, they may also be founded in truth; all staff must report allegations even if they reasonably believe them to be false. - All allegations must be investigated properly, in line with agreed procedures and outcomes recorded. - Staff must treat all allegations seriously and keep an open mind. - All low-level concerns should be discussed and decided upon in conjunction with LADO in congruence with local procedures. - Make a written record of the information, including the time, date and place of incident/s, persons present and what was said and sign and date this. - Immediately report the matter to the headteacher/proprietor. - Do not share allegations with any other member of staff, including the subject of the allegation. - If the allegation is against the headteacher, staff must report to chair of governors / trustees. - If there is a lack of faith in the safeguarding governance, all staff can contact the local authority's Designated Officers (also known as LADOs) directly, without delay: 020 8496 3646 / LADO@walthamforest.gov.uk.
+- Whilst allegations may be false, malicious or misplaced, they may also be founded in truth; all staff must report allegations even if they reasonably believe them to be false. - All allegations must be investigated properly, in line with agreed procedures and outcomes recorded. - Staff must treat all allegations seriously and keep an open mind. - All low-level concerns should be discussed and decided upon in conjunction with LADO in congruence with local procedures. - Make a written record of the information, including the time, date and place of incident/s, persons present and what was said and sign and date this, using the low levels concerns form or whistleblower report form. - Immediately report the matter to the headteacher - Do not share allegations with any other member of staff, including the subject of the allegation. - If the allegation is against the headteacher, staff must report to chair of governors David Backhouse. - If there is a lack of faith in the safeguarding governance, all staff can contact the local authority's Designated Officers (also known as LADOs) directly, without delay: 020 8496 3646 / LADO@walthamforest.gov.uk.